yuvalmGS/gigaspaces-wiki-jekyll/xap97net/application-view.markdown

 The events time-line shows the deployment life cycle of all the processing units belonging to this application.

 {% info %}
-For more information on the events displayed, see [Events time-line tab in dashboard view|Dashboard View#Events time-line]
+For more information on the events displayed, see depanlinkEvents time-line tab in dashboard viewtengahlink./dashboard-view.html#Events time-linebelakanglink
 {% endinfo %}